 More than half of commercial building energy consumption goes to space heating and lighting (EIA).
 Office equipment and computers clock in with just 3% of energy use (1% and 2% respectively).

 So how do you determine how much energy you and your commercial building use?
 And where you use it?

 This is actually something we’re tackling as a company this year as part of the 2013 RCGA St. Louis Green Business Challenge.
 So we thought we’d share that list of challenge ideas for assessing your own energy use, and even how to cut it down.

 1. Calculate your average energy use at your building site (electricity and natural gas) over the last 12 months (this is also something that we look at when we evaluate buildings for solar installations)

 2. Calculate a carbon footprint/greenhouse gas baseline from your energy audit information.

 3. Conduct a lighting audit.

 4. Eliminate incandescent lightbulbs.
-This can be done as lightbulbs burn out, or all at once, but replacing incandescents with compact fluorescent bulbs (CFLs) or LEDs can cut down on energy used for lighting.
+This can be done as lightbulbs burn out, or all at once, but replacing incandescents with compact fluorescent bulbs (CFLs) can cut down on energy used for lighting.
 If you’re using fluorescent bulbs, you may also need light covers.
 These are also very easy to install and can prevent staff from getting headaches and migraines.